Central & Glenrosa

 Thank you for your interest in this project

 You have received a link to this website because we have filed an application with the City of Phoenix for a rezoning of the site shown below to allow for the construction of a new community focused on multifamily, with dedicated space to allow opportunities for commercial components that benefit the project and surrounding neighborhood.
-Although we are in the early stages of this process, this website provides an opportunity to introduce ourselves, share our vision for the project, and obtain your input in light of COVID-19.
+This website provides an opportunity to introduce ourselves, share our vision for the project, and obtain your input in light of COVID-19.
 We are dedicated to receiving community input and having transparent conversations throughout this process.
 We have met with community leaders and look forward to continuing these discussions.

 Please continue to check this website as it will be updated with the project meeting information.